Special Educational Needs and Disabilities

 We aim to identify ways in which all pupils can reach their potential and provide a supportive framework for all pupils with special educational needs and disabilities (SEND), taking into account the nature and degree of each child’s needs.
 Children with SEND may need extra help or support, or special provision made for them to allow them to have the same opportunities as others of the same age.

 Our SENDCo Miss Webb (Mrs Simpson is covering this role whilst Miss Webb is on maternity leave) is available for advice or to discuss any concerns that parents may have – please phone the school to request an appointment.

 Our highly skilled teachers and teaching assistants adapt the curriculum to meet individual pupil’s needs.
-Support may take the form of differentiated classroom activities, individual or small group support in or out of the classroom, specialist help from the SENDCO or other SEND specialists and/or specialist help provided through external agents such as educational psychologists and speech and language therapists including Mrs J Cross.
-The governor with responsibility for ensuring that Special Needs regulations are met is Dr Beate Hellawell.
+Support may take the form of differentiated classroom activities, individual or small group support in or out of the classroom, specialist help from the SENDCo or other SEND specialists and/or specialist help provided through external agents such as educational psychologists and speech and language therapists.

 You can find out more about SEND in the Royal Borough of Greenwich on their Local Offer website.